ConservationMetrics/gc-deploy/caprover/INSTALL_GC_STACK.md

 #### Before Install

 Windmill installation involves some separate PostgreSQL setup.
-The `stack_deploy.py` script handles this for you: you will need to set a second PostgreSQL username and password for Windmill, in addition to the admin password at the top of `stack.yaml`.
+The `stack-deploy-tool` handles this for you: you will need to set a second PostgreSQL username and password for Windmill, in addition to the admin password at the top of `stack.yaml`.

 If you want to set up Windmill manually, you must execute the necessary SQL commands directly on your PostgreSQL instance.
-These commands can be found inside the `stack_deploy.py` script and include creating the Windmill database, roles, and granting privileges.
+They include creating the Windmill database, roles, and granting privileges.
+Specific commands can be found inside the one-click-app's preamble.

 #### After Install